My Forking Life

 How to make Jamaican Black Cake

-First, you'll need to start by combining your dried fruits and wine in advance for a minimum of 5 days.
+First, you'll need to start by combining your dried fruits and wine in advance for at least 5 days.
 Fruits can be soaked much longer, up to 4-6 months, but 5 days is enough for me.
-You'll notice that the longer your fruits sit, the more wine they will soak up, meaning you may need to add more wine the longer it sits to cover the fruits.
+You'll notice that the longer your fruits sit, the more wine they will absorb, meaning you may need to add more wine the longer they sit to cover the fruits.

 fruits used for black cake